 One time-tested technique for building up unearned fame is the self-fulfilling prophecy.
 If you declare something to be the case, loudly enough and persistently enough, you may set in motion a chain reaction that will eventually make it true.
 This phenomenon is of course well-known in California, even in the quiet rural areas far from the machinery of Hollywood fantasy.
 A case in point: the Famous One-Log House of Garberville, California.
-No one can say how famous it is, or for what reasons, or among what group of people, but undoubtedly that one word on the sign has convinced hundreds of visitors to pull off the road and have a look rather than just zipping by.
+No one can say how famous it is, or for what reasons, or among what group of people, but undoubtedly that one word on the sign has convinced untold numbers of visitors to pull off the road and have a look rather than just zipping by.

 If you’re driving through northern California to or from Oregon, the scenic route—US Highway 101—takes you through ancient redwood forests.
-The stuff of legend, song, and bitterly disputed logging practices, California redwoods (Sequoia sempervirens) are known for both their size and longevity.
+The stuff of legend, song, and bitterly disputed logging practices, California redwoods (Sequoia sempervirens) are known for both their size and their longevity.
 Many of the trees are over 2,000 years old, with heights of over 300 feet (about 100m) and diameters of as much as 30 feet (about 10m).
 Decades ago, before environmentalists started lobbying to keep these old trees alive, the redwoods were exploited not only for their lumber but also for their value as tourist attractions.
 It’s not very exciting just to say, “I saw a big tree,” but it does sound cool to be able to say, “I drove my car through a big tree.”
 So a number of live trees had car-sized tunnels bored in their trunks; visitors were charged a few dollars to drive through the tree and take a picture.
 And yes, I drove through one of the trees too, for no other reason than to be able to say I’d done it, just like the rest of the tourists.

 Home Is Where the Log Is